How to Make Your Website Load Faster

 There are two methods for compressing them - minifying and gzipping.

-Minifying CSS and JS files is effectively removing things not required by the browser to complete the task of rendering the web page.
+Minifying CSS and JS files are the process of removing things that are not required by the browser.

 Minifying CSS or JS files is as easy as copying and pasting.